leeenglestone/leeenglestone/README.md

 -  [GoodyOrBaddy.com](https://goodyorbaddy.com) - A site to show how a ML.NET machine learning model can be trained, hosted in an Azure Function and called from a website
 -  [IsChristmasTree.com](https://IsChristmasTree.com) - A site to show how an image classification model can be trained, hosted in CustomVision.ai and called from a website
 -  [TaekwondoTips.com](https://TaekwondoTips.com) - Work in Progress
+-  [CatsOf.Net](https://CatsOf.net) - A place where the tech community can share their love of their pet cats

 ## Open Source Projects (More coming soon)
 - [Tech Community Calendar](https://github.com/Avanade/TechCommunityCalendar) - A calendar of tech events including conferences, hackathons, meetups and call for speakers